 If you experience these issues, breast reduction can be life-changing.
 In fact, “I wish I would have done this years ago” is the most common comment we hear from women after breast reduction surgery.
 The procedure is performed to reduce the size and weight of your breasts, allowing you to enjoy an active, pain-free life.

 Dr. Raymond Jean is a board certified plastic surgeon who has helped many women improve the quality of their life through breast reduction.
 You can learn about your options and receive individualized treatment recommendations by speaking with Dr. Jean in person.
-Please call 484-222-0010 today to schedule a consultation.
+Please Text or Call today to schedule a consultation.
 Main Line Plastic Surgery serves patients in Bryn Mawr, Villanova and throughout the Main Line of Philadelphia.

 Your breast reduction procedure can deliver a wide range of benefits that improve your health, appearance, comfort and lifestyle.
 Some of these benefits may include:

 - Reduction of chronic back, neck and shoulder pain

 - Improved ability to participate in your favorite athletic activities

 - More positive body image and improved self-confidence